-Sometimes dot plots get too crowded and you want to reduce, limit, or otherwise downsample the number of events for visual purposes while gating.
+Sometimes dot plots get too crowded and you may want to limit or otherwise reduce the number of events for visual purposes while gating.

-Other times, you may have an experiment with many samples, but the samples all have different numbers of events and you want to standardize the number of events across the samples for analysis.
+Alternatively, you may have an experiment with many samples, each one having different numbers of events, and you want to standardize the number of events across the samples for analysis.

-In Cytobank, there isn't currently a special way of limiting the number of events that are shown on the plot by a percentage or a slider bar.
+There isn't currently a special way, in the Cytobank platform, of limiting the number of events that are shown on the plot by a percentage or a slider bar.
 Instead, a gate will have to be drawn on the time channel.

-To "time slice" your data, navigate to the gating interface and change the X axis to time.
-The Y channel is irrelevant, but you will want to make sure to make the gate is tall enough to capture any variation within the Y dimension.
+To "time slice" your data, first your experiment must have the time channel available in the corresponding file, then you need to navigate to the gating tab and change the X axis to time.
+You can select any marker as Y channel, but you will want to make sure the gate is tall enough to capture any variation within the Y dimension.

-(example of gating time and then activating the gate to reduce events.
+(Time Sliced FCS-A gate.
+Example of gating time and then activating the gate to reduce events (TS).
 The gate is activated and deactivated serially (off screen) to show effect.
 The result is fewer events being shown on the scatter plot)